Main Essay Introduction

 Much later comes possible secular stagnation: After extended time with savings imbalance and insufficient response from the countervailing institutions, overuse of loanable funds that was originally helpful to solve the problem eventually grows to overwhelm an economy with high debt which eventually suffocates it, resulting in a larger problem of falling GDP, unworkably large wealth inequality, and unworkably low interest rates.
 This could be described as a state of secular stagnation in which we find ourselves today, as well as describing the 1930’s depression.

-Expanded reexplanation of above:
+Part 2: Expanded reexplanation of Monetary Constraint

 A simple description of the “fundamental monetary constraint.”
 A money system is typically a set of money tokens, such as dollars that, importantly, have a constant total amount in an economy, or at least the total usually changes only very slowly.
 In the US that total was about $5 Trillion in 2020.
 The simplest way to understand the monetary constraint is that since the total money amount remains approximately the same, if one group increases their cash money holdings over time, some others must necessarily have reduced their cash holdings by an equal amount over the same time period.
 Therefore saving cash money is a zero sum game.
-That may be very surprising, but this is just a simple, (seemingly historically unrealized) mathematical fact being enforced by the monetary constraint.
-The original intention for making money work in this way seems to have been to insure that every individual over an extended time needs to produce in value equal to what value they take, not more, not less.
+That may be very surprising, but this is just a simple, (seemingly historically unrealized) mathematical fact being enforced by the way money works.
+The original intention for making money work in this way seems to have been to insure that every individual over an extended time needs to produce in value equal to what value they take, importantly, not more, not less.
 That constraint has important consequence for an economy.
 Many might think this is an unimportant detail, but it has important consequences.
 (It does not mean that everyone’s income is the same.)

-How the fundamental monetary constraint causes GDP to fall when people save: If one group saves money for a period of time, money will gradually accumulate by that group.
+How the fundamental monetary constraint causes GDP to fall when people save: If one group saves money for a prolonged period of time, money will gradually accumulate by that group.
 Simultaneously the monetary constraint requires that an equal amount has been dissaved by others.
 This already is an early sign for how wealth inequality can begin to establish itself in a simple money economy.
 The reduced amount of cash available to the “dissaving” group will eventually reduce how much they are able to spend in the economy, which reduces demand for the extra goods that the savers produced to earn their savings, which will reduce overall GDP.
-If the “savers” continually hold their cash money, they have essentially disabled this cash from being able to purchase goods and services.
+If the “savers” continually hold their cash money without spending it, they have essentially disabled this cash from being able to purchase goods and services.
 This has the same economic effect for how the Fed deliberately slows an economy through monetary policy by removing cash from an economy.

 This view has been historically criticized as being heterodox by many economists who hold the dominant economic view.
 The only reason I can imagine for denying the previous logic regarding the money constraint is that it is a distasteful conclusion for those who hope that the economy is inherently well self regulated.
 It seems that it is easier to deny that such constraint exists, rather than advance a good argument for why it is not correct.
-The strongest attraction for this “heterodox” view is that it so easily explains some otherwise puzzling observed facts, such as the long historical development of periodic recessions having reduced GDP, high unemployment and a “glut” of supply that indicates a lack of demand.
+The strongest attraction for this “heterodox” view is that it so easily explains some otherwise puzzling observed economic facts, such as the long historical development of periodic recessions having simultaneous reduced GDP, high unemployment and a “glut” of supply that indicates a lack of demand.
 It also easily explains why public and private debt needs to rise, and why such debt seldom declines during periods when economies are otherwise working well.

 Loanable funds market as an important solution: One institution that developed to fix the difficulty caused by saving money provided a way to recycle those non transactional “saved” dollars to people who can use them to again buy stuff to sustain GDP–most importantly to enable purchase of the extra value in goods/services that the “savers” produced, but which they did not consume in order to achieve their savings.
 The loanable funds market allows the cash savers to convert their cash savings to bank loans or bond certificates while transferring their “saved” non transactional cash to those who will spend it and thus maintain GDP.
 This method of “saving” benefits the economy, and usually also offers periodic interest payments to benefit the saver, which works well provided interest rates are not too low.
 I will soon explain other ways that have also historically evolved that also reduce the problem of saved cash which is not intended to be immediately spent and so reduces GDP.

-Examples of other institutions that have historically evolved that reduce the problem without causing the gradual reduction of GDP by the monetary constraint: It could completely solve the problem if savers of cash converted all their extra savings to the loanable funds to retain GDP.
+Examples of other institutions that have historically evolved that reduce the problem without causing the gradual reduction of GDP by the monetary constraint: loaning saved cash could completely solve the problem if savers of cash converted all their extra savings to the loanable funds to retain GDP.
 But there is no guarantee that will happen.
 One possible cause is that if interest rates are extremely low, it would reduce motivation for savers to loan it to others.
 So other methods have also developed that resist allowing a large glut of “saved” cash in a monetary system, that could accumulate to cause decreased monetary velocity.

 What would other institutions need to do to correct the negative effect of declining transactional cash caused by cash saving?
 Ways have been developed to reduce “lazy” cash money that is being held by those who have accumulated more than they want to spend.
 Another equivalent way to describe money that becomes non transactional is to say that its monetary velocity has been reduced.
 Monetary velocity is a property of money that measures of how rapidly dollars are spent.
 Three types of methods that maintain monetary velocity are: (1) recycle low velocity, “non transactional” cash back to higher velocity again.
 (2) Reduce the rate of cash flow into cash saving.
 (3) Enlarge the money system with new cash that is placed so that will be transactional.
 Here are examples of those three types of institutions.